uzochukwuonuegbu/nodejs-dev-assessment/src/servicesInteraction.md

    - Cons:
      1. Relies on monitoring successful and failed requests.
-     2. Logging and monitoring could be a pain in the a**.
+     2. Logging and monitoring could be a pain
      3. Generally requires more resources(queues, queue-handlers...)

  - Asynchronous Publish/Subscribe(Message broker):